BrickNumber5/BrickAssets/README.md

 # BrickAssets

-A collection of freely availabel assets that I have made
+A collection of freely available assets that I have made